 The Upper Disciplinary Board will consist of the following five (5) members: two students, two faculty members and one college employee.
-The Faculty Council upon recommendation from the President will approve the faculty.
-The Vice President of Student Services will approve the students.
+The Faculty Council upon recommendation from the President will approve the faculty members.
+The Vice President for Student Affairs will approve the students.

 A quorum will consist of three members.
-The Vice President of Student Services, or his/her designee, will be responsible for training and providing administrative support to the Upper Disciplinary Board.
+The Vice President for Student Affairs, or his/her designee, will be responsible for training and providing administrative support to the Upper Disciplinary Board.

-The Vice President of Student Services, or his/her designee, may establish an ad hoc disciplinary board, whenever the regular disciplinary board is not constituted, is unable to obtain a quorum, or is otherwise unable to hear a case.
+The Vice President for Student Affairs, or his/her designee, may establish an ad hoc disciplinary board, whenever the regular disciplinary board is not constituted, is unable to obtain a quorum, or is otherwise unable to hear a case.
 An ad hoc disciplinary board will be composed of three members, including at least one student.

-Members of the Upper Disciplinary Board who are charged with a violation of this Code or with a criminal offense may be suspended from their positions by the Vice President of Student Services, or his/her designee, during the pendency of the charges against them.
+A member of the Upper Disciplinary Board who is charged with a violation of this Code or with a criminal offense may be suspended from his/her position by the Vice President for Student Affairs, or his/her designee, during the pendency of the charges against them.
 Members found responsible of any such violation or offense may be disqualified from any further participation in the College disciplinary system.